 Consider this account of the regulation of an in-situ tarsands project I learned of about three years ago.
 I was asked to make a presentation at a conference on what ethical leadership on development of the tarsands would look like, were that goal to be taken seriously.
 At the same event the CEO of a then new in-situ tarsands projects was also presenting, in his case about his company’s cutting-edge technology.

 Always interested in the adequacy of government oversight of the energy industry, I inquired, did he think his project was being adequately regulated by the Alberta government?
 Of course, he said, it was being properly regulated – that’s what the Alberta government does, isn’t it?
 My follow up question revealed the fly in the ointment.
-So how does the government regulate his company’s brand-new technology?
+So how does the government click on this link regulate his company’s brand-new technology?
 His answer: the provincial government regulator hires people from his company to do the examination of his company’s project, and then, when that task is completed, those very people go back to work for that same company again.